-Supplies: Access to computer with printer and Internet access
+Supplies: Access to computer with printer and Internet access; Large 3-Ring Binger to hold course materials, readings, and other handouts.

-This course satisfies a Core Curriculum Requirement: Yes-Communication Foundational Component Area
+This course satisfies a Core Curriculum Requirement: Communication Foundational Component Area

 Core Curriculum Objectives addressed:

 - Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Teamwork-to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.